mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-11 -- Rep. Bill Foster (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-11)
 ### Committees
+Bill Foster is the #7 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Bill Foster is the #13 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants